-- K.9 The asking price/rental charge should be pre-agreed in writing with the local planning authority following independent valuation (funded by the developer) by a professional Royal Institution of Chartered Surveyors (RICS) valuer with expertise in the community facilities sector and who is not engaged to market the property. - K.10 Given the range of uses that could be considered as a community facility, it is important that the site is marketed for equivalent community facilities that the site could support.
+- K.11 The asking price/rental charge should be pre-agreed in writing with the local planning authority following independent valuation (funded by the developer) by a professional Royal Institution of Chartered Surveyors (RICS) valuer with expertise in the community facilities sector and who is not engaged to market the property. - K.12 Given the range of uses that could be considered as a community facility, it is important that the site is marketed for equivalent community facilities that the site could support.
 Buildings/sites should therefore be marketed for community facilities appropriate to the category of community facility.
 For example, a neighbourhood (category) facility such as a retail unit should be marketed as a retail unit as well as other neighbourhood community facilities such as a small-scale community or civic rooms.
 A district facility such as a crèche should be marketed as a crèche and other district community facilities such as a dentist or veterinary practice.
 More than one type of facility may fall into more than one category within the hierarchy.
-The type of community facilities included in any marketing campaign should be preagreed in writing with the local planning authority.
+The type of community facilities included in any marketing campaign should be pre-agreed in writing with the local planning authority. - K.13 The provision of any community room or café should be marketed for these purposes only (agreed in an applicable planning obligation) with any proposed community enterprise (e.g. a café) linked to the financial support and on-going operation of the community room/space provided.
+This should provide a flexible means of supporting new small-scale community spaces.